 Kipling Gardens, Rottingdean

 In close walking distance from the gardens are local shops and cafés.
-The nearby twelfth century church St Margaret’s is famous for its Burne Jones windows.
+The nearby 12th Century church St Margaret’s is famous for its Burne Jones windows.

 The 2 and 2A buses run past the park every few minutes during the day.
+The main coast road the A259 main coast road, with a wide selection of regular and frequent buses, is approximately 8 minutes' walk from Kipling Gardens.
 Further information and timetables available from the Brighton & Hove Bus company.

-There is very limited free parking available Falmer road.
+There is very limited free parking available in Falmer Road, and some in surrounding roads.

 Park: Always open.